xamarin/mono-test-results/README.md

 * Adding `#!debug` to the URL will run in a debug mode which prints verbose information to the js console.

+# Project structure

+The project consists of a set of TypeScript files in `ts/` and a set of html and resource files in `static/`.
+There is a Makefile which compiles the TypeScript into JavaScript and copies this, plus the static files, into the `install/` directory.
+The HTML files contain JavaScript snippets which configure each individual page by setting constants before the JavaScript files are loaded.

 # Licensing

 The icons currently being used are from [https://www.iconfinder.com/iconsets/32x32-free-design-icons] and under that license if we post this publicly we have to include a link to [http://www.aha-soft.com/].